danielmellado/openshift_sdn_devel_docs/doc/source/ovn_kubernetes/README_MANUAL.md

 hosts.
 These hosts can be bare-metal machines or vanilla VMs.

 Installing Open vSwitch is out of scope of this documentation.
 You can read [INSTALL.rst] for that.
-That documentation inturn links to platform specific installations.
+That documentation in turn links to platform specific installations.
 If you use packages to install OVS, you should install both OVS and OVN related packages.
 You can also read the following quick-start guide for Ubuntu that installs OVS and OVN from source and packages: